mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

   * Contributing to delivering real business value by empathising with your business colleagues regarding the opportunity you are enabling or the constraint you are removing.

  2. Collaborate towards a solution
+  * Moving past requirements gathering through collaborating on the vision and direction of a solution and the impacts that will resolve the problem.
+  * Gaining alignment by investing time and energy at the core problem sub domain.

  3. Ensure the solution solves the core problem
+  * Focusing on outcomes over output to prevent over complex code and unessercy investment.
+  * Avoiding becoming attached to a solution by keeping things simple and being comfortable that you never know as much as you think you do.

  4. Optimize the overall system
+  * Having shared accountability for the entire system/process over siloed team optimisation.
+  * Aligning on the big picture goal and understanding how you contribute.

  5. Uphold personal values and principles
+  * Being respectful, having patience and showing passion.
+  * Displaying humility and empathy with others whilst reaching solutions as a team.

 ![Domain-Driven Design first principles](../images/scott-millett/FirstPrinciples.png)